tmdecker/collection-browser-for-musicbrainz/README.md

 ## Features

-- Browse MusicBrainz release-group collections
+- Browse MusicBrainz release-group collections and series (e.g., "Rolling Stone 500")
 - Advanced filtering by genres, tags, labels, dates, and ratings with AND/OR logic
 - Streaming service links (Spotify, Apple Music, YouTube, and more)
 - Optional OAuth for personal collection access